matthausen/youtube_downloader/README.md

 Push changes to the branch:
 - `git push heroku BRANCH_NAME:master`

-Bash into application to evrify changes:
+Bash into application to verify changes:
 - `heroku run bash -a APP_NAME`

+Check latest logs:
+- `heroku logs --tail`

 ## TODO:

 - Add user feedback (snackbar) when download is in progress and done.

-- Deploy
+- Deployment with custom domain name

 - Plug in in Google Analytics